henrikstengaard/hst-imager/readme.md

 This tool can be used to create new blank images or create images of physical drives like hard disks, SSD, CF- and MicroSD-cards for backup and/or modification and then write them to physical drives.

 > **Warning**
-> Hst Imager uses raw disk access to read and write data.
-> This has been tested extensively and is very functional.
+> Hst Imager has been tested extensively regarding it's raw disk access.
 > However it's highly recommended to make a backup of your physical drive or image file, so your working with a copy in case Hst Imager might corrupt it.
 > **YOU HAVE BEEN WARNED NOW!**